 Locals love the offseason at Tahoe.
 The best time to visit Lake Tahoe is when the crowds of summer are gone.
 Sure you may not be able to ski and maybe the water feels a little more chilling than refreshing, but that doesn’t mean you still can’t fully enjoy the outdoors and even still swim.

 The fall is one of the best seasons to explore Lake Tahoe because it’s quiet and the temps are still pretty warm.
 It’s the perfect time to go for a hike in the Tahoe area.
-The beach is still inviting as ever.
+Lake Tahoe beaches is still inviting as ever.